spillerrec/cgCompress/README.md

     --pack
 Create a cgCompress file from a directory containing an un-zipped cgCompress file.
 OpenRaster sets some requirements on the structure of the zip archive such as file order and compression settings, use this option to get it correct.

+    --noalpha
+Ignore the alpha channel in the input images.
+Some CG collections have a small amount of transparency around the edges for no good apparent reason.

 ## Status

 - Prof of concept